 The District recognizes these issues as legitimate educational concerns, and seeks to address them, because they can influence student learning.
 The District offers assistance, support, and interventions.
-Forms of prevention/education may include observation of inappropriate behavior, intervention at appropriate levels, encouragement of professional assessment, referral, and support/aftercare.
+Forms of intervention, prevention and/or education may include observation of inappropriate behavior, intervention at appropriate levels, encouragement of professional assessment, referral, and support/aftercare.